jopineda/plot-nanopore-run/README.md

 ### Output

+The script will produce plots for the following and save as png files in a directory with `--output_prefix` name:
 1. Total yield as a function of sequencing time
 2. Maximum read length as a function of cumulative sequencing time
 3. Average read length as a function of cumulative sequencing time
 4. Maximum read length per hour
 5. Average read length per hour

+It will also produce a PDf with all these plots.